mohit2708/JavaScript/interviewqcopy.md

 Finally{
 	Code runs either it finishes successfully or after catch }
-46. Which keyword is used to print the text in the screen? document.write("Welcome") is used to print the text – Welcome in the screen.

 47. What is the use of blur function?
 Blur function is used to remove the focus from the specified object.

 48. What is variable typing?
 Variable typing is used to assign a number to a variable and then assign string to the same variable.
 Example is as follows: i= 8;
 i="john";

 49. How to find operating system in the client machine using JavaScript?
 The 'Navigator.appversion' is used to find the name of the operating system in the client machine.
 50. What are the different types of errors in JavaScript?